-• You must wear shoes that always cover your toes.
-Broken toes happen and we are using corrosive materials.
+- You must wear shoes that always cover your toes.
+Broken toes happen and we are using corrosive materials. - Be familiar with any PPE that each process requires.
+Wear gloves at all times when handling ink. - Always wear PPE when handling any solvent or chemical! - Avoid jewelry, lanyards, or loose clothing that can get caught in or on equipment.

-- Be familiar with any PPE that each process requires.
-Wear gloves at all times when handling ink. - Avoid jewelry, lanyards, or loose clothing that can get caught in or on equipment. - Put long hair up in the shop. - Know where the eyewash station is in the event, you splash any chemical, solvent, or cleaner in your eyes.
+- Put long hair up in the shop. - Know where the eyewash station is in the event, you splash any chemical, solvent, or cleaner in your eyes.